darkbrain-fc/HardwareSupervisor/README.md

     - temperature: 100
       load: 100
 ```
-### :fire: NVIDIA RTX users :fire: ###
-Even if the sensor of your beloved video card is detected it will not work!!!
-It's not well supported by
-OpenHardwareMonitor.
-But don't worry I've a patch for you that I will release soon.

 ### Live config ###
 You can tweak your config file without the need to restart the service!
 All modifications will be applied
 immediately if they are parsed correctly.

 ## Dependencies ##
-Right now HardwareSupervisor makes use of OpenHardwareMonitor library: https://openhardwaremonitor.org so
+Right now HardwareSupervisor makes use of LibreHardwareMonitor library: https://github.com/LibreHardwareMonitor/LibreHardwareMonitor so
-all sensors supported by OpenHardwareMonitor are also available in HardwareSupervisor, and
+all sensors supported by LibreHardwareMonitor are also available in HardwareSupervisor, and
-all sensors that aren't supported by OpenHardwareMonitor aren't supported by HardwareSupervisor.
+all sensors that aren't supported by LibreHardwareMonitor aren't supported by HardwareSupervisor.

 ## Connection to other softwares ##
 Information are published through Windows Management Instrumentation(WMI) protocol at